muhammad-tamim/JavaScript-notes/README.md

 ##### spread operator:

-It is Used in Function argument, array literals and object literals.
+It is Used in Function argument, arrays and objects.

 - function argument: